cultivate-hfc/forecasts-api-docs/source/includes/_memberships.md

-site_id | integer | The id of the site that this membership belongs to site_name | string | The name of the site that this membership belongs to user_id | integer | The id of the user that this membership belongs to user.key | string | A unique key assigned to the user user.worker_id | string | The user's worker ID
+site_id | integer | The id of the site that this membership belongs to site_name | string | The name of the site that this membership belongs to user_id | integer | The id of the user that this membership belongs to user.key | string | A unique key assigned to the user, used for added authentication/authorization user.worker_id | string | The user's worker ID

 ### Survey Response Attribute Descriptions